ANDREI CERVANTES

 THE QUESTION

-How might we get IBMers and clients up to speed on the new go-to-market messaging around automation?
+How might we get IBMers and clients up to speed on the new automation messaging?

 THE DISCOVERY

-On one hand, a go-to-market message that was unclear, largely unspoken, purely theoretical, lacked buy-in, and completely unready for adoption.
-On the other, a highly expansive, fractured and political automation ecosystem that reeked of systemic misalignment and a deeply divergent language, both spoken and seen.
+On one hand, a go-to-market message that was unclear, unspoken, lacked buy-in, and unready for adoption.
+On the other, an expansive, fractured and political ecosystem rooted in systemic misalignment and a splintered language.

 THE APPROACH